 The North East: Veneto, Trentino Alto-Adige, Friuli Venezia-Giulia and Austrian influences in local kitchens

 It may have lasted only about 150 years, but the Austrian domination on the Italian North East (and a good chunk of Lombardy, including Milan, as a matter of fact) left its mark on local tables.
-Let’s start from a very popular thing: spritz.
-Today, spritz is almost everywhere synonym of Aperol Spritz, famous aperitivo cocktail made with Aperol, white wine and soda water.
-As nice and refreshing it may be, Aperol Spritz is not the original spritz at all and it still isn’t the most enjoyed in large part of the Italian North East, where spritz is the name of a drink made with wine, either white or red, and soda water.
-No Aperol in sight here, because spritz was a thing in Veneto and Friuli way before that red, aromatic nectar was invented in Milan in the 1920s.
+Let’s start with a very popular thing: spritz.
+Today, spritz is almost everywhere synonym of Aperol Spritz, famous aperitivo cocktail made with Aperol, white wine, and soda water.
+As nice and refreshing it may be, Aperol Spritz is not the original spritz at all and it still isn’t the most enjoyed in large part of the Italian North East, where spritz is the name of a drink made with wine, either white or red and soda water.
+No Aperol insight here, because spritz was a thing in Veneto and Friuli way before that red, aromatic nectar was invented in Milan in the 1920s.